Singapore Watch Fair, A Timeless Journey.

 He came from a family of artists; his grandmother was one of the first graphic artists in Israel, and his father was a painter.
 They all studied at Bezalel, the national academy of arts and design in Jerusalem.
 Fate has it all; Itay Noy found himself in Bezalel pursuing design, won a significant award in 2007 for contemporary crafts in Israel known as Andy, did an exhibition, got his watches showcased in a museum, found out that his great grand uncle was a watchmaker before World War II, and like they said “the rest is history”.

-Fast forward today, with his namesake label, Itay Noy has a dedication to meticulously handcraft customised and limited edition timepieces within the intimate confines of his studio located along the cobblestone stretch at the heart of the Old Jaffa neighborhood.
-Approximately, 120 watches per year.
+Fast forward today, with his namesake label, Itay Noy has a dedication to meticulously handcraft customised and limited edition timepieces.
+All aspects of the craft is done within the intimate confines of his studio located along the cobblestone stretch at the heart of Old Jaffa neighborhood.
+Making approximately, 120 watches per year.

-Apart from his craftmanship, Itay Noy is known for his thought-provoking approach to design; his timepieces are canvases for philosophical exploration—a catalyst for pondering the intricate nature of time itself, refreshing creativity on how time could be told, and stand as a testament to enduring allure of craftsmanship and the power of design in an era of mass production.
+Apart from his craftmanship, Itay Noy is known for his thought-provoking approach to design.
+He uses timepieces as canvases for philosophical exploration.
+It inspires reflection on the nature of time, reimagines how it can be represented, and stand as a testament to enduring allure of craftsmanship and power of design in an era of mass production.

 Photo credits: Itay Noy